RishabhRawat12/DeadLockMasters/README.md

 This project is a C++ simulation of an operating system's resource manager, designed to handle two of the most critical challenges in concurrent programming: **deadlock** and **starvation**. [cite_start]The system, named "The Arbitrator", implements a modular architecture to intelligently detect, resolve, and prevent these issues in a simulated multi-process environment[cite: 64, 79].

-This project was developed as part of the Phase 2 Project-Based Learning at Graphic Era University.

 ---

 ## Key Features